Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Related Work

-Our work also draws inspiration from Neural Module Networks (NMN) that execute programs as learned functions composed of neural modules~\citep{andreas2016neural, hu2018explainable, jiang2019self, gupta2019neural, subramanian2020obtaining, saha2021weakly, le2022vgnmn}.
-These modules are designed to perform basic reasoning skills and can be composed to perform complex multi-hop reasoning in question answering tasks.
+\textbf{Neural Module Networks.} Our work also draws inspiration from Neural Module Networks (NMN) that execute programs as learned functions composed of neural modules~\citep{andreas2016neural, hu2018explainable, jiang2019self, gupta2019neural, subramanian2020obtaining, saha2021weakly, le2022vgnmn}.
 Typically, the modules in an NMN provide attention-based explanations whose interpretability has been debated~\citep{serrano2019attention, wiegreffe2019attention}. \citet{khot2021text} alternatively propose Text Modular Networks that decompose multi-hop questions into sub-questions to be solved by simpler QA models.
-We also follow this text-in text-out paradigm for our modules equipped to perform diverse sentence-level operations in a summarization task.
-Following~\citet{subramanian2020obtaining}, we also evaluate our modules for `neural module faithfulness' to demonstrate that the Summarization Programs mostly provide a faithful interpretation of the generated summaries.
+We also follow this text-in text-out paradigm for our modules but equipped to perform diverse sentence-level operations in document summarization.
+We evaluate our modules for `neural module faithfulness'~\citep{subramanian2020obtaining} to demonstrate that the SPs mostly provide a faithful interpretation of the generated summaries.